roiKosmic/chiconServer/README.md

 ## 2 - Chicon Server installation
 ### Web Server configuration
 Copy the Chicon folder to your www folder
-Create a symlink index.html to chicon/webSite/home.html
+Create a symlink index.html to chicon/webSite/home.html or copy index.php to your root folder.
+Copy h.php to your route folder. h.php is equivalent to /chicon/webServices/hdwWS.php.
+It is the web service managing the Chic'on device communication with the Chic'on application cloud.
+As first device is based on arduino Uno +wifi shield, I needed to use less memoray as possible.
+Making a GET request to /h.php consumes less memory than same request to /chicon/webServices/hdwWS.php !

 ### MySQL configuration
 Create a database named chicon_db